ltgoslo/assessing_and_probing_sentiment/README.md

 This repo contains a challenging dataset for sentiment analysis, as well as a python script to calculate per class results presented in at BlackboxNLP 2019.

 Jeremy Barnes, Lilja Øvrelid, and Erik Velldal.
 2019. [**Sentiment analysis is not solved!: Assessing and probing sentiment classification**](https://jbarnesspain.github.io/downloads/challenges.pdf).
-In *Proceedings of the 2019 {ACL} Workshop {B}lackbox{NLP}: Analyzing and Interpreting Neural Networks for {NLP}*.
+In *Proceedings of the 2019 ACL Workshop BlackboxNLP: Analyzing and Interpreting Neural Networks for NLP*.
 To appear.

 If you use the code for academic research, please cite the paper in question: